<bgsound src="http://mlski.net/midis/dkshadows.mid" loop="infinite">

 mlski

 Early 'trick or treating' comes from Europe and the honoring of All Souls Day (November 2).
 People would wander from house to house begging for soul cakes ~ pieces of bread with currants.
-The beggers would promise prayers for the donor's dead relatives in exchange for cakes.
+The beggars would promise prayers for the donor's dead relatives in exchange for cakes.
 The prayers would aid the spirits passage to Heaven.

 mlskiIn later times people roamed the streets in costumes and masks - most times boys would dress as girls and girls would dress as boys.
 The roving groups would often play tricks on neighbors.
 Other customs include peasants who went from house to house begging pastries or other items - with prosperity promised to generous donors - and threats or tricks against stingy ones.